 - Requires patience: caramelization takes time!
 Don’t walk away from your stove and don’t crank up the heat to speed things up.
 You should be used to this advice if you’ve made any of my candy recipes 😊

-- Candy thermometer required: I know how intimidating it can be to whip one of these out, but I promise this caramel is easy!
-Many recipes just go by visual cues and scent, but I like using a thermometer to be as accurate as possible and so everyone can be successful.
+- Intuitive I know how intimidating it can be to whip one of these out, but I promise this caramel is easy!
+This recipe provides visual cues as well as tips for using a thermometer to be as accurate as possible and so everyone can be successful.

 Before we start, let’s quickly go over which version of this sauce you should make for your intended use.